-Given $X_n$ and a \emph{noise parameter} $\r\in[0,1]$, we consider another random variable where the increments $s_k$ are \emph{refreshed} (i.e. resampled independantly according to $\mu$) with probability $\r$.
+Given $X_n$ and a \emph{noise parameter} $\r\in[0,1]$, we consider another random variable where the increments $s_k$ are \emph{refreshed} (i.e. resampled independently according to $\mu$) with probability $\r$.
 More precisely, we define $Y_n^\r=r_1\dots r_n$ where

-where $s_k'$ is an independant random variable of law $\mu$.
+where $s_k'$ is an independent random variable of law $\mu$.
 We interpret $Y_n^\r$ as a version of $X_n$ perturbed by some noise.
 Of course the law of $Y_n^\r$ alone is the same as that of $X_n$.

 We denote by $\pi_n^\r$ the joint law of $(X_n,Y_n^\r)$ on $G\times G$.
 It is the distribution at time $n$ of the random walk on $G\times G$ with measure $\pi^\r:=(1-\r)\mu^{\mathrm{diag}}+\r \mu^2$ where $\mu^{\mathrm{diag}}$ is the diagonal measure on the product taking values $\mu^{\mathrm{diag}}(x,y)=\mu(x)$ when $x=y$ and $\mu^{\mathrm{diag}}(x,y)=0$ otherwise, and $\mu^2:=\mu\times \mu$.
 In particular, $\pi_n^\r$ is symmetric in the two variables, $\pi_n^1=\mu^2_n$ is the law of a $\mu^2$-random walk on $G\times G$ at time $n$ and $\pi_n^0=\mu^{\mathrm{diag}}_n$ is the original random walk embedded diagonally in $G \times G$.